 - A window will pop-up alerting you that ‘iTunes has detected an iPhone in recovery mode’.
-Click “OK” and the click on your device.
+Click “OK” and then click on your device.

 - Select “Summary” and go to “Option” and hit “Restore iPhone”.

-iPhone overheating can be stopped if we do proper troubleshooting tips.
+iPhone overheating on iOS 11.3 can be stopped if we do proper troubleshooting tips.
 Hope you have tried the solutions above and get your problem fixed.